lruthotto/EmorySciComp/content/posts/new-website.md

 ---
 title: "New Website"
 date: 2017-08-28T10:43:16-04:00
-draft: false
+draft: true
 ---

 Welcome to Scientific Computing's new website.
-We've move to Hugo to
+We've moved to Hugo to simplify editing.